 If you are anything like me, the last thing you have an interest in doing is reading the often poorly written cameras manual that comes with your new digital camera.

 It is usually more fun to tear open the camera packaging and dive right into taking some photos and exploring the menu and features of your new camera in a hands-on mode.
 That's why you bought the camera, so you could use it, right.

-After that initial adrenaline rush is over and you've hand your hands on your not photography toy, I encourage you to set aside an hour to do some focused reading.
+After that initial adrenaline rush is over and you've hand your hands on your new photography toy, I encourage you to set aside an hour to do some focused reading.
 Find a quiet place where you can read your manual, undisturbed by phone, email or people interruptions.
 Just you, your Canon 60D, and your manual.

 One of the valuable bits of information is the differences between the Full Auto and Program modes explained on page 113.
 Many Canon users don't know the differences and both of these settings are popular with users because they foster a "set it and forget it" mentality that can cause laziness in using your camera to its fullest potential.

 Shoot more photo.
+Watch less TV

 Written by Bruce Lovelace